 “Our data demonstrated that patients who had herpes zoster vaccination were at a significantly lower risk of developing dementia.”

-More Proof That Vaccines Prevent Dementia:
+More Proof That We Could Use Vaccines Against Dementia:

-The latest study on this topic in Nature Medicine (July 25, 2024) is titled:
+A study last year in Nature Medicine (July 25, 2024) was titled:

 “The recombinant shingles vaccine is associated with lower risk of dementia”